ansible/ansible/docsite/rst/playbooks_intro.rst

    * Handler names live in a global namespace.
    * If two handler tasks have the same name, only one will run.
      `* <https://github.com/ansible/ansible/issues/4943>`_
+   * You cannot notify a handler that is defined inside of an include

 Roles are described later on, but it's worthwhile to point out that: